- Research Development & Compliance

 In addition, the Committee will have four (4) non-voting members including the Associate Vice President for Research and Economic Development, a coordinator from Research Development & Compliance, a representative from the University Police, and a representative from the Office of General Counsel.

 All members will be appointed in writing by the Vice President for Research and Economic Development.

 Committee members will be appointed for three (3) year terms with the possibility of subsequent reappointment.

-The Committee Chairperson, with the approval of the committee, may appoint standing subcommittees or ad hoc subcommittees.
+The Committee Chairperson, with the approval of the Committee, may appoint standing subcommittees or ad hoc subcommittees.
 Each subcommittee shall be composed of at least three (3) members.
 The Chairperson may appoint non-Committee members to a subcommittee.
 Each standing or ad hoc subcommittee shall have those powers and that authority stipulated in the motion authorizing the subcommittee.
-Each standing or ad hoc subcommittee shall serve at the pleasure of the committee.
+Each standing or ad hoc subcommittee shall serve at the pleasure of the Committee.